sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 - For those devices where a business need is required for a Windows environment (i.e. to run certain applications), we will create a virtual environment through the use of [Amazon Workspaces](https://aws.amazon.com/workspaces/) and show each user how they can use this on the Apple device.
 - We can create a similar Linux environment for those wishing to have this capability on their Apple devices.
-- These environments are compliant with the many certifications we are aiming to get not just SOC 2, can be better managed and more easily audited than individual devices
+- We can manage and monitor these environments remotely hence we can make sure they are compliant with our policies.

 ## Why did we standardize to MacOS